functional-jslib/fjl/README.md

 - './dist/umd/' - Universal module definition format.
 - './dist/iife/' - Immediately Invoked Function Execution - (exports `fjl` as a global).
 - './dist/es6-module/' - Ecmascript 6 module format.

+**Note:**
+The './dist/package/fjl*' files are for the new setup in ecma262 proposals for es6 modules ('*.mjs' for es6 module and '*.js' for common-js module) (these are used in package.json as the default exports).

 ### In NodeJs: